northlnwza/myblog/second-satellite/src/content/blog/first-post.md

 ---
 Mahidol Computer Engineering Year 1

-Hello, my name is Not.
-I was born in 2006 and am currently 19 years old, studying in my first year of Computer Engineering at Mahidol University.
+Hello, my name is North.
+I was born in 2006 and am currently 19 years old(at that time), studying in my first year of Computer Engineering at Mahidol University.

 To begin with, the reason I chose this major is because I have an interest in the field — although I wouldn’t say I’m passionate about it.
 For me, it’s simply the safest and most practical path toward my long-term goal: to become a tech entrepreneur.
 While the exact direction I want to take in business is still unclear, I’m committed to exploring and discovering it throughout my time in university.